News We Care About Wrap Up – 5.23.08

 But one interesting feature that I came across was the Photo Mode.
 Polyphony gives you the ability to take pictures of your in-game garage and save them onto a USB Memory Stick.
 You can then take these virtual “snapshots” and print them out at your local camera shop.

 Based on the settings you use when taking the photos, the pictures can look amazingly realistic.
-It then turns into somewhat of an RPG, where you try to take pictures of all the cars in the game. → Read the rest
+It then turns into somewhat of an RPG, where you try to take pictures of all the cars in the game. → Shadow of the Article

 Hidden Beneath the Waves: Tech Guide to your PSP